Our Development Consent Order

 The DCO process

 NZT is defined as a ‘Nationally Significant Infrastructure Project’ (a ‘NSIP’)under Section 35 of The Planning Act 2008.
-Therefore, before the onshore elements of NZT can be built, we need to apply for and obtain development consent from the Secretary of State for Business, Energy and Industrial Strategy under Section 37 of the Act.
+Therefore, before the onshore elements of NZT can be built, we were required to apply for and obtain development consent from the Secretary of State for Business, Energy and Industrial Strategy under Section 37 of the Act.
 Development consent for a NSIP is granted in the form of a Development Consent Order (a ‘DCO’).

 Consultation is a key part of the DCO process and it is a statutory requirement of The Planning Act 2008 to consult people living within the vicinity of the development being proposed and to take their views into account in preparing an application for development consent.
 Our DCO application includes a Consultation Report that details what was done to consult the local community (and other stakeholders and interested parties) and how people’s views were taken into account.